-- Setting the temperature to the maximum high or low will not provide the desired temperature at a faster rate. - When selecting heat, the system will restrict airflow until it has warmed to prevent cold air from blowing out of the vents. - While in individual operation mode, the temperature setting is controlled at the driver's temperature. - When operating the air conditioning from the front seats (REAR CONTROL switch is off), operation from the rear seats is not possible. - Airflow amount and the mode for the rear cannot be changed by operating the mode selector switch and fan control dial of the front control panel.
+- Setting the temperature to the maximum high or low will not provide the desired temperature at a faster rate. - When selecting heat, the system will restrict airflow until it has warmed to prevent cold air from blowing out of the vents. - While in individual operation mode, the temperature setting is controlled at the driver's temperature. - When operating the air conditioning from the front seats (REAR CONTROL switch is off), operation from the rear seats is not possible. - Airflow amount and the mode for the rear cannot be changed by operating the mode selector switch of the front control panel.
 Airflow amount and the mode are automatically changed according to the temperature control dial.
+Airflow amount automatically changes according to the fan control dial of the front control panel.